Crassula ovata: Cultivation

 As a succulent, Crassula ovata requires little water in the summer and even less in the winter.
 It is susceptible to overwatering, especially during the cold season.
 Watering excessively can cause leaf fall and root rot.
 However, a lack of water can also damage it.
 It should be grown in a porous substrate with good drainage, which will vary depending on the climate it is grown in.
-It requires about 4–6 hours of direct sun or medium shade exposures with bright light.
-In regions of mild weather it can withstand some light frost, provided that the substrate is kept dry.
+It requires four to six hours of direct sun or medium shade exposures with bright light per day.
+In regions with mild weather it can withstand some light frost provided that the substrate is kept dry.

-C. ovata may display a red tinge around its leaves when grown with bright sunlight.
-In more extreme cases, the green colour of the plant is lost and can be replaced by yellow.
-This is caused by the jade plant making pigments such as carotenoids to protect from harsh sunlight and ultraviolet rays.
-The plant also flowers in the wintertime, particularly during a cooler, darker, dry spell.
+C. ovata may display a red tinge around its leaves when grown in bright sunlight.
+In more extreme cases the green colour of the plant is lost and may be replaced by yellow.
+This is caused by the jade plant making pigments such as carotenoids to protect it from harsh sunlight and ultraviolet rays.
+The plant also flowers in the winter, particularly during a cooler, darker, dry spell.
 C. ovata is sometimes attacked by mealybugs, a common nuisance of the succulents.

 Propagation

-The jade plant is also known for its ease of propagation, which can be carried out with clippings or even stray leaves which fall from the plant.
+The jade plant is also known for its ease of propagation, which can be carried out with clippings or even stray leaves that fall from the plant.
 Jade plants may readily be propagated from both with success rates higher than with cuttings.
 In the wild, vegetative propagation is the jade plant's main method of reproduction.
-Branches regularly fall off wild jade plants, and these branches may root and form new plants.
+Branches regularly fall off and may root and form new plants.

-Like many succulents, jade plants can be propagated from just the swollen leaves which grow in pairs on the stems.
-While propagation methods may vary, most follow similar steps.
-Typically, the wounds on the leaves are left to dry and callus over.
-Then, the leaves are placed in or on soil.
+Like many succulents jade plants can be propagated from just the swollen leaves, which grow in pairs on the stems.
+Whilst propagation methods may vary, most follow similar steps.
+Typically the wounds on the leaves are left to dry and callus over.
+Then the leaves are placed in or on soil.
 Roots begin to grow on severed leaves about four weeks after being removed from the stem.
 Environmental factors such as temperature and humidity affect the speed at which the roots and new plants develop.
 Foliage usually appears soon after new roots have formed.